 School district meets financial hardship requirements.
-40 points Percentage of school district's Up to 40 points, based on pupil population that is eligible the sliding scale in for FRPM.
-Regulation Section 1860.15.
+40 points Percentage of school district's pupil population that is eligible for FRPM.
+Up to 40 points, based on the sliding scale in Regulation Section 1860.15.

 If school districts submit multiple applications in the same funding round, OPSC will use the priority order assigned to each application by the school districts on Section 3 of the Application for Funding (Form SAB 70-01).